‘The Zookeeper’s Wife’ Movie And Other Uplifting Movies About The Holocaust [Opinion]

 The Book Thief (2013)

-Starring: Geoffrey Rush, Emily Watson and Sophie Nélisse
+Starring: Geoffrey Rush, Emily Watson, and Sophie Nélisse

 The Book Thief is based on the fictional book of the same name by Markus Zusak.
 Unlike most other World War II movies, the story of The Book Thief is a more intimate one focusing on a little girl living with her adoptive German family.
-The girl’s kind stepfather teaches her how to read and she in turn reads to a Jewish refugee the family hides in the basement.
+The girl’s kind stepfather teaches her how to read and she, in turn, reads to a Jewish refugee the family hides in the basement.
 The stepfather’s wife is more reserved with her affection for the girl, but in time, she warms up to her.
 The story is heartwarming without being too sweet and the atrocities of war, though kept at bay for most of the film, never completely fade away.

 The book thief made me cry a lot it’s so sad, but it’s one of the greatest movies ever made! @BookThiefMovie pic.twitter.com/ZgjDeMzj4n